gaehlerm/SoftwareEngineering/README.md

 // write something about these values?

-Bill of rights

-The bill of rights states what kind of rights each individual in an agile process has.
+While the Agile Manifesto was about how a project should be run, there is also a Bill of Rights for the developers.
+The Bill of Rights states what kind of rights each individual in an agile process has.

 // add them here or should we leave it away?